 Hasan Pasha is the hero of this tale.
-In many ways he is the ideal Ottoman commander; religious, just, competent, wise, and considerate of his men.
+In many ways he is the ideal Ottoman commander: religious, just, competent, wise and considerate of his men.
 He is very devout, and prays at every opportunity: at the five prayer times, when meeting the sultan, when dispatching his men on missions, and before engaging the enemy.
-He is a warrior saint, a doer of exemplary or miraculous deeds in the menakibname tradition: he communes and intercedes with God and the Prophet on behalf of his men, he performs miracles, and he is portrayed as the epitome of the Janissaries’ Bektashi saints.
-Through his prophetic vision, the narrator’s dream and the indirect references to kesik-baş and menakibname literature it is enticing to conceive of Hasan Pasha as occupying a religiously liminal space, as embodying a heteropraxic interpretation of Islam.
-The mention of Szigetvár, Görösgál, and the previously uncrossed ford, while also helping to construct a physical cartography, primarily map a communal spiritual or cultural world creating a territorial symbolism, which depicts Hasan Pasha as spiritually powerful.
+He is a warrior saint, a doer of exemplary or miraculous deeds in the menakibname tradition: he communes and intercedes with God and the Prophet on behalf of his men, performs miracles and is portrayed as the epitome of a Janissaries’ Bektashi saint.
+From his prophetic vision, the narrator’s dream and the indirect references to kesik-baş and menakibname literature, it is enticing to conceive of Hasan Pasha as occupying a religiously liminal space, as embodying a heteropraxic interpretation of Islam.
+The mention of Szigetvár, Görösgál and the previously uncrossed ford, while also helping to construct a physical cartography, primarily map a communal spiritual or cultural world creating a territorial symbolism, which depicts Hasan Pasha as spiritually powerful.

-Both O.R.12961 and O.R.700 discussed above, depict Hasan Pasha as inhabiting liminal spaces: geographically, on the Ottoman-Habsburg border; spiritually, in the heteropraxic world of dervishes; and politically, as distanced from networks of power and authority and not subject to the command of the sultan.
-This latter point is demonstrated in a number of ways: by Hasan Pasha’s reluctance to accept rewards for his actions from the sultan (be it robes of honour, ceremonial swords, honourific titles or land grants); by his preference for rewarding his men from his own resources rather than requesting positions for them from the imperial centre; by his investing the Hungarian commander Zirinoğlu as the King of Hungary; and by his refusal to accept positions given to him by the sultan - he instead chooses his own (Norton 2005b, 205-7).
+Both O.R.12961 and O.R.700, discussed above, depict Hasan Pasha as inhabiting liminal spaces: geographically, on the Ottoman-Habsburg border; spiritually, in the heteropraxic world of dervishes; and politically, as distanced from networks of power and authority, and not subject to the command of the sultan.
+This latter point is demonstrated in a number of ways: by Hasan Pasha’s reluctance to accept rewards for his actions from the sultan (be it robes of honour, ceremonial swords, honorific titles or land grants); by his preference for rewarding his men from his own resources rather than requesting positions for them from the imperial centre; by his investing the Hungarian commander Zirinoğlu as the King of Hungary; and by his refusal to accept positions given to him by the sultan – he instead chooses his own (Norton 2005b:205–7).
 Hasan Pasha is positioned on the periphery, distanced from the corruption, elitism, conservatism and nepotism of the imperial centre; his religion is not the orthopraxic Islam officially endorsed and promulgated by the Ottoman state, the imperial mosques and religious colleges.
 It is instead the religion of the heroic border dervishes, of brave gazis, and warrior saints who commune with God through prayer and dreams.
-The prophetic vision that Hasan Pasha experiences at the shrine of the martyred Ottoman soldier, in conjunction with allusions to his other miraculous abilities imbue him with, a degree of heteropraxic, spiritual power and authority that is absent from other versions of events.
-This rewriting authorises him as a hero for audiences who perhaps have connections to the Ottoman marches or the Bektashi Sufi order.
-Indeed the unusual expressions, references to Christianity, extensive military and local border knowledge, together with intertextual references to kesik-baş and menakibname literature, and a fluid and inclusive imagining of self which does not exclude Christians and indigenous inhabitants of the Balkans all suggest that the scribes of O.R.12961 and O.R.700 rewrote their texts for audiences whose cartographies of conflict were less mapped in terms of Christian-Muslim, Ottoman-Habsburg dichotomies, but were situated in a more general border culture and complex network of alliances and allegiances.
+The prophetic vision that Hasan Pasha experiences at the shrine of the martyred Ottoman soldier, in conjunction with allusions to his other miraculous abilities, imbue him with a degree of heteropraxic, spiritual power and authority that is absent from other versions of events.
+This rewriting authorizes him as a hero for audiences who perhaps have connections to the Ottoman marches or the Bektashi Sufi order.
+Indeed, the unusual expressions, references to Christianity, extensive military and local border knowledge, together with intertextual references to kesik-baş and menakibname literature, and a fluid and inclusive imagining of self which does not exclude Christians and indigenous inhabitants of the Balkans, all suggest that the scribes of O.R.12961 and O.R.700 rewrote their texts for audiences whose cartographies of conflict were less mapped in terms of Christian-Muslim, Ottoman-Habsburg dichotomies, than situated in a more general border culture and complex network of alliances and allegiances.